10 Things to Consider When Buying Expat Medical Insurance in Vietnam

-Vietnamese providers tend to have lower benefit levels and more limitations on the benefits, such as per day or per visit limits.
-This opens up the possibility of having out of pocket expenses.
+Vietnamese providers tend to have lower benefit levels and more limitations on the benefits, such as per day or per visit limits as they are designed for Vietnam only.
+This may open up the possibility of having out of pocket expenses.

 International providers tend to have higher benefits levels and less limitations on benefits.